ibhavikmakwana/FlutterDartTips/README.md

 ```

-You can provide Image according to your need, also you can use the box decoration properties to provide a shape and border.
+You can provide Image according to your need, also you can use the box decoration properties to provide shape and border.

 ### 13. Prefer single quotes for strings
 Use double quotes for nested strings or (optionally) for strings that contain single quotes.
 For all other strings, use single quotes.